OvelTjia05/SERU-test/README.md

 Notes:

+- This project is already deployed to Vercel and can be accessed at https://seru-test-ovel.vercel.app/.
 - For the dropdown input section, all Indonesian region data is static JSON data retrieved from https://github.com/ibnux/data-indonesia.
+- User can zoom the picture in upload photo section by clicking the picture.

 # SERU-test